 But you reach a stage when something has to be done, once your friends start to look increasingly askance at you, subtly implying the issue must surely have being resolved by now?
 I'm sure those people bent over the pollution desk at who, probably feel the same way too.
 And if they don't, then why bloody not?

 It's odd really.
 On current form humanity is turning out to be just like those science experiments so many of us undertook in our more formative years, and many of those who are currently in their formative years still do, of bacteria growing in a petri-dish.
 Finite resources, finite energy, only so many hospitable places to live without over running and dying off.
 But unlike the bacteria we know what potential pitfalls are awaiting us, if we continue down the path that's been taken.
-Yet so many are still quite happy to put on blinkers waiting to
+Yet so many are still quite happy to put on blinkers waiting to be whisked away in a funnel, or drowned wondering why you can bring a snowball indoors.

 It wasn't that long ago that more people started living in, than out of urban environments.
 All those cars, vans, lorries, buses, aeroplanes, motorcycles, tankers, ships, warships, fighter jets, rockets, bombs, rpg's, satellite launches, mining, pigs, cows, gas burning, electricity production and usage, production of food, transporting food, processing all the waste, waste of food, sewage systems, and fracking are all producing their own bits of pollution, every second of every day, by the thousands, millions, hundreds of millions.
 So when someone says that humanity's not having any impact, just remember that little list, pick one item, and use it to beat them around the head with.